 Yes No TR-2.8: Require new development to provide on-site facilities such as bicycle storage and showers, provide connections to existing and planned facilities, dedicate land to expand existing facilities or provide new facilities such as sidewalks and/or bicycle lanes/paths, or share in the cost of improvements.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment] TR-7.1: Require large employers to develop TDM programs to reduce the vehicle trips and vehicle miles generated by their employees through the use of shuttles, provision for carsharing, bicycle sharing, carpool, parking strategies, transit incentives and other measures.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment] TR-8.5: Promote participation in car share programs to minimize the need for parking spaces in new and existing development.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment] 4) Water Conservation and Urban Forestry Measures Yes No MS-3.1 : Require water-efficient landscaping, which conforms to the State's Model Water Efficient Landscape Ordinance, for all new commercial, institutional, industrial and developer-installed residential development unless for recreation needs or other area functions.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
+Not applicable X Describe how the project is consistent or why the measure is not applicable.
+[Either here or as an attachment] The proposed project would construct new water supply infrastructure to serve campus.
+The project would not generate new employees or visitation at the project. [ TR-7.1: Require large employers to develop TDM programs to reduce the vehicle trips and vehicle miles generated by their employees through the use of shuttles, provision for carsharing, bicycle sharing, carpool, parking strategies, transit incentives and other measures.
+Not applicable X The proposed project would construct new water supply infrastructure to serve the project would not generate new employees or visitation at the project site.
+The not involve any long-term or permanent trip-generating uses, and no new parking the new participation in car share programs to minimize the need for parking spaces in new and existing development. ne projec ct does Not applicable X Describe how the project is consistent or why the measure is not applicable.
+[Either here or as an attachment] The proposed project would construct new water supply infrastructure to serve the project would not generate new employees or visitation at the project site, and no added. e IBM c - 4) Water Conservation and Urban Forestry Measures Yes No MS-3.1 : Require water-efficient landscaping, which conforms to the State's Model Water Efficient Landscape Ordinance, for all new commercial, institutional, industrial and developer-installed residential development unless for recreation needs or other area functions.
+Not applicable X Describe how the project is consistent or why the measure is not applicable.
 [Either here or as an attachment]